Clarinet | Saxophone | Flute

 There are four common instruments in the saxophone family (highest to lowest pitch): Soprano, Alto, Tenor, Baritone.
 Typically students will start on Alto or Tenor but may add another saxophone in secondary school.
 Baritone saxophones are bigger and more expensive, students will often begin by trying an instrument owned by the school.

 Recorders are still a popular classroom instrument and come in a range of sizes.
-Some students will continue to play recorder with individual lessons and/or play in a recorder ensemble.
+Some students will continue to play the recorder with individual lessons and/or play in a recorder ensemble.

 Many woodwind instruments share similar fingering and technique so it is possible to switch between instruments, for example from Clarinet to Saxophone.
 There are a number of less common woodwind instruments (Piccolo, Cor Anglais, Bass Clarinet, Contrabassoon) which are generally taken as an additional instrument at the suggestion of an instrumental or ensemble teacher.